Cynthiavlu/Identification_microbial_community_paro/README.md

 NanoCLUST is a pipeline which creates clusters based on 5-mers and each read in a cluster is used to create a consensus sequence.
 The consensus sequence is then blasted against the NCBI 16s database for species identification.

-MetatONTrack80 is a part of ONTrack which is still in the experimental phase.
+MetatONTrack is a part of ONTrack which is still in the experimental phase.
 MetatONTrack takes each read and blasts to the NCBI 16s database.
 As a result of the blasts, clusters are formed after which the ONTrack script can be used to create a consensus sequence.